 Do you define your reputation, or does your reputation define you?
 Do you control it, or does someone else?
 The good news is that perception can flow in both directions - for example when a business or person works to actively curate or repair their own reputation.

-Today reputation and perception of reputation work together.
+Today reputation and the perception of reputation work together.
 How does perception influence reputation?
 A minor reputation problem may be magnified by a thousand search or social results and perceived as something more than it should be.
 The reverse can also be true.
 Which reputation indicators share the brightest part of the spotlight is defined by a combination of technology like search and social engines, truth, fiction, and opinion.

-How to Define Reputation
+How to define reputation

 What is reputation?
 Reputation (or repute) is the collective opinion others have of a person or an entity (such as a business).